fastlane/fastlane/README.md

 **A new approach**

-> What if there was a central place where your code signing identity and profiles are kept, so anyone in the team can access them during the build process?
+> Share one code signing identity across your development team to simplify your codesigning setup and prevent code signing issues.
+What if there was a central place where your code signing identity and profiles are kept, so anyone in the team can access them during the build process?

 ### Why not let Xcode handle all this?